briandrum/codes.forchagrin.com/_chapters/chapter-149-employment-provisions.md

 not unduly disrupt or interfere with the normal operation of that department.

-Cash payment will be made to an employee for unused compensatory time only upon the occasion of that employee’s separation from service with the Village.
+Cash payment will be made to an employee for unused compensatory time only upon the occasion of that employee's separation from service with the Village.
 (Ord.
 2014-02.
 Passed 1-13-14.)

 ## 149.07   Longevity